Unpopular Random Facts

 40. According to research, it is believed that Greenland Sharks can live for a jaw-dropping five centuries.

-41. With an amazing clock speed of 100 miles per hour, an average individual sneeze is believed to be absolutely faster than a cheetah’s run.
+41. With an amazing clock speed of 100 miles per hour, the average individual sneezing is believed to be absolutely faster than a cheetah’s run.

 42. Sounds funny but cows shockingly kill more Americans (20) per year than Sharks.